Skip to content

 6. Type the address of the new time server you want to use.
 For example, type time.nist.gov and click OK.

-Why do this?
-Changing your time server ensures your computer syncs with a reliable clock.
-What happens?
-Your computer will now get its time from the new server you chose.
+Changing your time server ensures your Windows 11 computer syncs with a reliable clock.
+Your computer will then get its accurate time from the new server you select, improving timekeeping accuracy for all applications.

 Date and Time settings in Windows 11 Settings app